 I have a hardback copy of Clare's book to giveaway to one lucky person.
 All you have to do is leave a comment below, saying pick me.

-This competition will be open to anyone who leaves a 'pick me' comment on Facebook, Twitter where I will be sharing this post, or from this blog.
+This competition will be open to anyone who leaves a 'pick me' comment on Facebook and Twitter where I will be sharing this post, or from this blog below.

 It will run until midnight on Saturday 31st June and I will add the winner's name to the bottom of this post on Sunday 1st August.
 Good luck, everyone!